roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  Blayne and I didn't just 69, we took turns eating each other, and made out a lot, tasting each other's cum in our mouths, using fingers as much as tongues to screw each other's pussies.
 At times, I almost forgot Paul was there, until his cock was against my hand or mouth, if only briefly.

  But, eventually, Paul had to get his sex too.
 He had me lie flat, Blayne sitting on my face, so I continued to eat her cunt while Paul mounted me.
 I couldn't see him but I felt him rub his hard prick against my twat, then with a shove he was fucking me, while making out with his girlfriend.
 He felt good, better than my husband, not as big as the huge pricks I'd fucked recently before him.
 Already having cum so much from Blayne's sex, I didn't cum right away, instead I gripped my slender knees and spread myself open to get used by Paul.
-Report_Story #2